tochwat/bamazon/README.md

 ### Overview
-This is an Amazon-like storefront powered by node and using the CLI.
+Bamazon is a node Amazon-like storefront that uses a mySQL database.
+The app lets you place orders and manage inventory.

 ### What Each View Does